Yureck/javaOOP/README.md

-# javaOOP/hw4
+# javaOOP/hw5,8

-The class "AddStdFrKeyB" was added  that implements reading student from keyboard.

-Interface "public interface StringConverter" was created and a class "CSVStringConverter", which implements this interface .

-Class "RunAddStdCSVStConv" was created for testing classes "AddStdFrKeyB", "CSVStringConverter".

-The class "AddStdFrKeyB" was added  that implements reading student from keybord.

-Interface "public interface StringConverter" was created and a class "CSVStringConverter", which implements this interface .
+1)The class "GroupFileStorage" was added with methods "void saveGroupToCSV(Group gr)", "Group loadGroupFromCSV(File file)", "File findFileByGroupName(String groupName, File workFolder)".

-Class "RunAddStdCSVStConv" was created for testing classes "AddStdFrKeyB", "CSVStringConverter".
+Class "RunGroupStorage" was created for testing of class "GroupFileStorage".

+2)Methods "equals", "hashCode" were added to the classes "Human", "student", "Group".

+3)Method "public boolean studentsEquals(Student student)" was added to the class "Group", also the call of this method was added to the "public void addStudent(Student student)" to check for the equivalence of students.

+Testing of this method is checking in "Main" class.